Reclaimed Water Work Group

 Reclaimed Water Control Regulation 84 establishes requirements, prohibitions, standards and concentration limits for the use of reclaimed water that protect public health and the environment while also encouraging its’ use of reclaimed water.

 Currently, there are multiple, official uses for reclaimed water including: landscape irrigation, industrial, commercial, fire protection and non-food crop agricultural irrigation.
-Denver Water, a large water utility authorized to treat reclaimed water, is proposing four new uses: toilet and urinal flushing, livestock washdown, irrigation of commercially and non-commercially processed edible crops and impoundments.
+Denver Water, a large water utility authorized to treat reclaimed water, is proposing two new uses: toilet and urinal flushing and cannabis cultivation.

 Please visit the Previous Meetings tab for recent and historical documents and meeting materials regarding Regulation 84.